joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Figma component.md

 1. [ ] **Assignee**: Publish the library changes along with a clear commit message.
 1. [ ] **Assignee**: Update component link in the issue.
 1. [ ] **Assignee**: Move your draft file to the **Component archive** Figma project.
+1. [ ] **Assignee**: Add a link to the Figma file in the component’s page of Pajamas.
+Use `View design in Pajamas UI Kit →` for the link text.
+This replaces any link to Sketch Measure specs.
+Anyone with the link should be able to view the file.

 /label ~"UX" ~"Figma"